 Comparing the two can be an incorrect judgment; yet relating to each and understanding they are both circumstances of grief is fair enough.

-I read a blog from a Lady who did not feel she had compassion reached to her throughout her divorce, but her widowed friends were showered with compassion.
-Rather than support she felt withdrawel from her friends and an unspoken shift of blame from people’s eyes, which served to further her isolation.
+I read a blog from a woman who did not feel she had compassion extended to her throughout her divorce.
+At the same time, her widowed friends were showered with compassion.
+Rather than feeling supported, she felt withdrawal from her friends and an unspoken shift of blame in people’s eyes, which served to further her isolation.

 This was a constant interference to her efforts to re-establish her life.
 In her writing she suggested that there is a grieving cycle with losing a lost one; however, with divorce, the cycle never ends.